tschettervictor/truenas-iocage-guacamole/README.md

 # truenas-iocage-guacamole
-Script to create an iocage jail on TrueNAS for the latest guacamole pkg release, including Caddy 2.x, MySQL, and Let's Encrypt
+Script to create an iocage jail on TrueNAS for the latest guacamole pkg release, including Caddy 2.x, MariaDB, and Let's Encrypt

 This script will create an iocage jail on TrueNAS CORE 13.0 with the latest release of guacamole pkg, along with its dependencies.
 It will obtain a trusted certificate from Let's Encrypt for the system, install it, and configure it to renew automatically.
 It will create the database and generate a strong root password and user password for the database system.
 It will configure the jail to store the database outside the jail, so it will not be lost in the event you need to rebuild the jail.